 Agencies, including MDOT SHA, use abrasives (sand or crushed stone) in their winter operations although these materials have no snow melting characteristics.
-Abrasives are not normally used when a very high level of service is required.
+Abrasives are not normally used when a very high LOS is required.
 In addition, abrasives can clog drainage structures and contribute to air pollution.
 Agencies may consider using a mix of salt and abrasives to increase traction for motorists during storms with freezing rain or with very cold pavement temperatures when salt becomes less effective.
-MDOT SHA uses these mixes primarily in Western Maryland.
-Abrasives should be used sparingly as they are maintenance intensive, requiring mechanical removal via street sweeping and may also require storm drain or ditch cleaning.
+MDOT SHA uses these mixes primarily in Western Maryland due to the steep topography and strict environmental restrictions across the rest of Maryland.
+Abrasives should be used sparingly as they are maintenance intensive, requiring mechanical removal via street sweeping or berm removal and may also require storm drain or ditch cleaning after the winter season.